gregoiresage/enamel/README.md

 * save/load the value of the settings in the persistant storage automatically
 * provide a getter for each of your settings

+You can focus on your watchapp/face, Enamel will do the rest !

 ---

 # Getting Started (pebble wscript)
 1. You project must contain a valid configuration file in `src/js/config.json` (see https://github.com/pebble/clay)
-2. Extract [Enamel](https://github.com/gregoiresage/enamel/archive/develop.zip) at the root of your Pebble project or create a git submodule
+2. Extract [Enamel](https://github.com/gregoiresage/enamel/releases/latest) at the root of your Pebble project or create a git submodule
 3. Copy and paste the following line into the top of your `wscript` :

   ``` python